-I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-X I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. Х I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a significant effect on the envENVIRONMENTAL IMPACT REPORT is required. vironment, and an I find that the proposed project MAY have a "potentially significant imp significant unless mitigated" impact on the environment, but at least one adequately analyzed in an earlier document pursuant to applicable legal been addressed by mitigation measures, based on the earlier analysis, as sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it neffects that remain to be addressed. effect 1) has been standards and 2) has described on attached I find that although the proposed project could have a significant effect of because all potentially significant effects (a) have been analyzed adequator NEGATIVE DECLARATION pursuant to applicable standards and (or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION or mitigation measures that are imposed upon the proposed project, noth tely in an earlier EIR b) have been avoided N, including revisions Sign nature: Date: Prin ted Name: Scott M. Williams For:
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
+I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards and 2) has been addressed by mitigation measures, based on the earlier analysis, as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
+I find that although the proposed project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier EIR or NEGATIVE DECLARATION pursuant to applicable standards and (b) have been avoided or mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions or mitigation measures that are imposed upon the proposed project, nothing further is required.
+Sign nature: Date: n Saxwell Lammert 2/07/2023 Prin Printed Name: Maxwell Lammert For: